paritytech/polkadot/roadmap/implementers-guide/src/node/availability/bitfield-distribution.md

 Output:

-- `NetworkBridge::RegisterEventProducer(NetworkCapability)` in order to register ourself as an event provider for the protocol.
-- `NetworkBridge::SendMessage([PeerId], NetworkCapability, Bytes)` gossip a verified incoming bitfield on to interested subsystems within this validator node.
+- `NetworkBridge::SendValidationMessage([PeerId], message)` gossip a verified incoming bitfield on to interested subsystems within this validator node.
 - `NetworkBridge::ReportPeer(PeerId, cost_or_benefit)` improve or penalize the reputation of peers based on the messages that are received relative to the current view.
 - `ProvisionerMessage::ProvisionableData(ProvisionableData::Bitfield(relay_parent, SignedAvailabilityBitfield))` pass
   on the bitfield to the other submodules via the overseer.

 ## Functionality

 This is implemented as a gossip system.
-Register a [network bridge](../utility/network-bridge.md) event producer on startup.

 It is necessary to track peer connection, view change, and disconnection events, in order to maintain an index of which peers are interested in which relay parent bitfields.